-Below are described the changes/additions that were made to the TMX format for recent versions of Tiled.
+Below are described the changes/additions that were made to the TMX Map Format for recent versions of Tiled.

 No file format changes.

 - Added support for editing multi-line string properties, which are written out differently.

 - The <property> element gained a

 typeattribute, storing the type of the value.
 Currently supported types are